Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS

 \section{Photometric Redshift Catalog}

 We construct a unified photometric redshift catalog that combines LSDR10 and PS1DR2 to maximize sky coverage while optimizing photo-$z$ precision for each source.
 The DESI Legacy Imaging Surveys and Pan-STARRS have complementary sky coverage and photometric properties: LSDR10 provides deeper photometry with integrated WISE infrared bands but is limited to approximately 20,000 deg$^2$, while PS1DR2 covers a larger area of approximately 30,000 deg$^2$ (dec $> -30^{\circ}$) but with shallower optical depth.
-Additionally, LSDR10 includes $i$-band photometry only in the region covered by DECaLS (dec $\lesssim 32^{\circ}$), while the northern region observed by BASS/MzLS lacks native $i$-band coverage.
+Additionally, native LSDR10 $i$-band photometry is available only for a subset of sources, primarily within the DECaLS footprint, so we adopt different models depending on the available band coverage.

-To leverage the strengths of each survey and provide optimal photo-$z$ estimates for all sources, we adopt a hierarchical strategy with five priority levels based on available photometry (performance metrics are summarized in Table~\ref{tab:performance_summary}): \begin{enumerate} \item \textbf{Priority 1: LSDR10 full bands ($grizW1W2$).} Sources in the LSDR10 footprint with native $i$-band coverage (dec $\lesssim 32^{\circ}$) and valid detections in all six bands.
+To leverage the strengths of each survey and provide optimal photo-$z$ estimates for all sources, we adopt a hierarchical strategy with five priority levels based on available photometry (performance metrics are summarized in Table~\ref{tab:table1}): \begin{enumerate} \item \textbf{Priority 1: LSDR10 full bands ($g,r,i,z_{\mathrm{m}},W1,W2$).} Sources with valid LSDR10 $g,r,i,z_{\mathrm{m}},W1,W2$ photometry.